We use cookies on this site to enhance your user experience. Do You agree?

 • instructor.

-The position of academic staff shall be recruited by the following means:
+The position of academic teacher shall be recruited through the following procedures:

 • open competition,